 Why holiday in Malaysia?

 We can't honestly say that Malaysia is one of Southeast Asia's top tourist destinations.
-In fact it comes practically bottom of the list of Asian must-sees, especially the modernised, sanitised, affluent and fundamentally dull western region, a peninsula encompassing multicultural Kuala Lumpur and Penang and ending down south in Singapore.
+In fact it comes practically bottom of the list of Asian must-sees, especially the modernised, sanitised, affluent and fundamentally dull western region, a peninsula encompassing multicultural Kuala Lumpur and Penang and ending down south in Singapore (which is, of course, a different country).

 Culturally Penang has a bit going for it and there are some brilliant beaches, especially along the mainland's east coast.